MichLiang/michliang.github.io/musings.md

   - Sanderson said that he was inspired while watching The Princess Bride with his family to ask the question “What… if Buttercup had gone searching for Wesley, instead of immediately giving him up for dead?”
   - Princess Bride being one of my favourite books of all time, I so enjoyed this whimsical, light-hearted, and cozy read that evoked the spirit of the original.

-7.5/10 | Iron Flame by Rebecca Yarros | Recommended by: BookTok
+7.5/10 | Iron Flame by Rebecca Yarros | Recommended by: BookTok, my sisters-in-law

   - I really wanted to love this book (to be fair, it did keep me engaged), but it wasn't on the same level as Fourth Wing.
 The characters weren't as charismatic this time around, and it felt less organized and action-packed.
   - I liked the small details (like how Xaden requested to meet Jesinia, which was a hint towards his second signet), so I'm hoping this book will set us up nicely for the rest of the series.